 Bird watching can be another good minimalist activity.
 Careful now, do not become fanatical about this and start taking trips to the North Pole for that rare bird you have never seen.

 I can sit for hours in my yard, though I rarely do, and watch the birds.
 I know precisely which birds I will see most of the time, but that does not distract from the pleasure of watching them in their daily activities.

 Meditation does not mean you need to adopt an eastern religion.
 There are many varieties of meditation.
 Simply learning to observe that you are thinking, watch that thought run through your head, and then let it go without the need to chase it down is a way of meditating.

 There are other simple meditations that can help you learn to clear your mind and develop better focus without the need to chase after an unquiet mind.

 Restart things you used to like to do.

-Are there activates you used to do before you became so adult and incredibly busy?
+Are there activities you used to do before you became so adult and incredibly busy?
 Did you like to read just for the pleasure of it?
-Did you used to draw or ride a bike?
+Did you use to draw or ride a bike?
 Think about reactivating pursuits you used to enjoy.
 Read a book, sing a song, learn or recite a poem.

 Take a walk.

 Walking is good for your health, physical, and mental.
 It increases metabolism and reduces depression.
 It is not the speed that matters or the distance; it is the getting out in the fresh air and moving that will show benefits in many areas of your life.

 Spend time on yourself.
 Some people journal others talk with a sponsor or close friend.
 Consider your goals and your values.
 Are all the things you do taking you closer to where you want to be or are they needless activity.
 Why are you working on making money and pleasing others so that someday you can do what you want?
 Make an effort to include this self-improvement program in your life now.